 Do you know your dust?
 Consider your dust properties carefully to identify the best dust collection solution.

 When you're looking for dust collector equipment or filters you'll need to get up close and personal with your dust!
-Choosing the right collector based on your dust properties is really going to help you narrow down the diverse selection of equipment that can be daunting to choose from.
+Choosing the right collector based on your dust properties will help you narrow down the diverse selection of industrial air filtration equipment.
 Consider the following dust properties carefully:

 - Size: What is the size of the dust particles being filtered; fine or large?